-The successful deployment of AI systems is often determined by how the systems interact with their environment, as outlined in the Risk Framework.
+The successful deployment of AI systems is often determined by how the systems interact with their environment, as outlined in the Risk Framework (see section 4).
 It is therefore essential that a strategy be informed by the technical, political, geographical, social and economic context in which it will be deployed.

-RECOMMENDATION #1: USE A PEOPLE-CENTREDV DESIGN APPROACH TO AI SYSTEMS.
+RECOMMENDATION #1: USE A PEOPLE-CENTRED DESIGN APPROACH TO AI SYSTEMS.